 Once a niche asset class, bank loans have entered the mainstream.
-Measured by the Morningstar European Leveraged Loan Index, 1 the market value for broadly syndicated loans, typically structured as senior secured corporate debt, has more than tripled over the past decade.
-In the US, the asset class is now larger than high-yield bonds, while in Europe, the two markets are now of similar size.
+Measured by the Morningstar European Leveraged Loan Index, the market value for broadly syndicated loans, typically structured as senior secured corporate debt, has more than tripled over the past decade.
+In the US, the asset class is now larger than high-yield bonds, while in Europe, the two markets are of similar size.
 The comparison is relevant because leveraged loans share many characteristics with sub-investment-grade corporate debt.
 Both are favorites of credit investors.

 There are key differences between the two asset classes, though, which have important implications.
 Leveraged loans are floating-rate in nature, whereas high-yield bonds typically have fixed-rate coupons, making them more price-sensitive to shifts in the yield curve.
 So, when central banks started hiking interest rates in 2022 and government-bond yields followed suit, the Morningstar Eurozone High-Yield Bond Index2 declined nearly 11% on a total-return basis.
 By contrast, the European Leveraged Loan Index lost 3.5% that year.
-Meanwhile, leveraged-loan yields surpassed 9% at one point.
+Meanwhile, leveraged-loan yields surpassed 9% in 2023.

 Bank loans are not without risk.
-Their economic sensitivity was on display during the global financial crisis 15 years ago, as well as in March 2020 during the "pandemic panic."
+Their economic sensitivity was on display during the global financial crisis beginning in 2007, then again during the "pandemic panic" of March 2020, and amidst the market turmoil of 2025.
 That said, loans are interesting from a diversification perspective.
 Though many investors like to allocate to the asset class tactically, there's reason to consider a strategic allocation.